 Who It’s Best For

-Ollie is the choice if whitening is your primary goal but you don’t want to sacrifice enamel health to get there.
-Traditional whitening toothpastes often use abrasives or peroxide that can increase sensitivity — nHAp-based whitening works by building up the enamel surface instead.
+Ollie is the choice if whitening is your primary goal but you don’t want a peroxide-first toothpaste.
+Traditional whitening toothpastes often rely on abrasives or peroxide; nHAP-based whitening is better framed as enamel-surface support and surface-stain management.
 If you’ve had trouble with sensitivity from whitening products in the past, this approach may be worth trying.

 Potential Downsides

-Ollie is one of the more expensive options at $4.25/oz.
-The brand is relatively newer to the market compared to Boka or Davids, with fewer total reviews (though the reviews it has are very positive).
-Some users note the tube is smaller than it looks in product photos.
+At around $17 for a 4 oz tube as of this writing, Ollie is one of the more expensive options in this roundup.
+The brand is also newer to the market compared with Boka or Davids, with a smaller review base.
+Some users note the tube is smaller than it looks in product photos, so check pack size before buying.

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link